betaflight/betaflight/docs/VTX.md

 ```

 #### SmartAudio V2.1 devices vary depending on their model.
 Check the manufacturers website.
-For these devices the `powervalues` are the output power in dB.
+For these devices the `powervalues` are the output power in dBm.

 For example the